On certain star-$K$ variant of a selection principle: Abstract

 \section{Abstract}

 This article deals with certain star variants of the Scheepers property.
-We primarily introduce and study the star-$K$-Scheepers property and corresponding game.
-Under paracompactness condition the game corresponding to the star-$K$-Scheepers property is equivalent to other variants of the Scheepers games.
-We explore examples to ascertain that paracompactness is indispensable in the above reformulations.
-The relation among the winning strategies of the players in such games are represented in an implication diagram.
-Few examples are also illustrated to understand the behaviour of extent of the star-$K$-Scheepers spaces.
-Certain observations on the Alexandroff duplicates are also presented.
-Moreover, we discuss few preservation like properties in this context.
+We introduce and study the star-$K$-Scheepers property and corresponding game.
+The relationships between the game corresponding to the star-$K$-Scheepers property and other variants of the Scheepers games are investigated.
+Furthermore, the relation among the winning strategies of the players in such games are represented in an implication diagram.
+We present certain observations in terms of Alster covers and the Alexandroff duplicates.
+In addition, we examine few preservation like properties in this context.
 Some open problems are also posed.

 {\bf\keywordsname{}:} {Scheepers property, star-Scheepers, star-$K$-Scheepers, strongly star-Scheepers.}